Install with Docker

 Extract named entities

-Datashare as the ability to detect email addresses, name of people, organizations and locations.
+Datashare has the ability to detect email addresses, name of people, organizations and locations.
 You must perform the named entities extraction in the same fashion than the previous commands.
 Final step: Add named entities from the CLI.

 Last updated